darqos/darqos/doc/types.md

 This is another variant of the type factory.

-## Implementation

-Types are defined as part of the persistent state of the system.
-This state is owned and managed by the Type Service.
-Programs access the Type Service via an API in the usual way.

-A lot of the terminology here is adopted from Apple's Uniform Type system.

-A _Type Implementation_ is a program that provides actions for a type.
-Actions are things like _create_, _view_ or _print_.
-Type implementations are one of the major classes of application for the system.

-Type descriptions consist of:
-* The type identifier (either the same as, or similar to Apple's UTI)
-* Zero or more other types to which this type conforms (to use the Apple terminology).
-Note that this isn't a simple inheritance tree: types can conform to many other types.
-* Zero or more MIME types that are equivalent
-* Zero or more file extensions that indicate equivalence
-* An optional link to a factory for this type

-### Factory API

-To create type instance, either new or reifying an existing, persisted instance, a program should invoke the type's factory via the type service API.
-The factory should probably be a plugin module for the type service.

-The standard factory API should be:
-* new()
-* load(url)

-### Type Instance API

-A type instance
 # Type Collection

 One fundamental decision is to separate Text / Document and Code as